Use a federated learning strategy

 Recap

 In the later sections, we’ve seen how we can communicate arbitrary values between server and clients to fully customize client-side execution.
-With that capability, we built a large-scale Federated Learning simulation using the Flower Virtual Client Engine and ran an experiment involving 1000 clients in the same workload - all in a Jupyter Notebook!
+With that capability, we built a large-scale Federated Learning simulation using the Flower Virtual Client Engine and ran an experiment involving 1000 clients in the same workload - all in the same Flower project!

 Next steps